avbpodcast/timeseed.io/v1/README.md

-# TimeSeed  - A Time Synchronize passowrd derivation system without middlemen
+# TimeSeed  - A Time Synchronize password derivation system without middlemen
 A seed string for generating secure AES-GCM encryption messages over any network.

 A web standalone web application for encryption on time-based key generation using LockIt and Time-Seed features.